wboykinm/slides/vector-tiles-foss4g-2017/index.md

 _The tale of one startup on a budget, wading through the tile wars_

 FOSS4G Boston | August 18th, 2017
----

-#   Abstract
-Interactive mapping is a battlefield: vector tiles are the alluring wave of the future, but raster tiles are quick and reliable.
+<notes>Interactive mapping is a battlefield: vector tiles are the alluring wave of the future, but raster tiles are quick and reliable.
 What's a startup to do?
 What follows is the tale of Faraday Inc, a map-driven analytics company with a dedication to FOSS technologies, a willingness to build from the ground up, and a familiar-to-the-industry limit on engineering resources.
-We'll walk through comparisons of servers and clients, benchmark crazy geometry experiments, and rediscover some ancient carto-lore we should have paid attention to in the first place, before revealing where we arrived: at an optimal stack for mapping on the web in 2017.
+We'll walk through comparisons of servers and clients, benchmark crazy geometry experiments, and rediscover some ancient carto-lore we should have paid attention to in the first place, before revealing where we arrived: at an optimal stack for mapping on the web in 2017.</notes>

 ---